inspiration for free days out in london

 Packed with exhibits that will blow your mind, this free museum in South Kensington is so special.

-There are cars and aeroplanes from through the ages and their space exhibition is incredible.
+There are also cars and aeroplanes from through the ages and their space exhibition is incredible.
 There’s a fun interactive space for pre-schoolers downstairs.

 Open daily 10am-6pm